-Alex started as a staff researcher at INL in March 2016, focusing on the high frequency characterization of magnetic tunnel junction based spin torque oscillators.
-He is in charge of the high frequency measurement lab, and is focused on the development of magnetic vortex-based oscillators for a range of applications, including frequency generators, detectors, energy harvesting and neuromorphic computing architectures.
+Alex Jenkins started as a Staff Researcher at INL in March 2016, focusing on the high-frequency characterization of magnetic tunnel junction based spin-torque oscillators in the Spintronics Research Group.
+He is in charge of the high-frequency measurement lab and is focused on the development of magnetic vortex-based oscillators for a range of applications, including frequency generators, detectors, energy harvesting and neuromorphic computing architectures.

 Alex, please tell us a little about yourself.
 Where are you from, what is your research background and what inspired you to pursue a career in science?

 I was born in Liverpool in the UK, famous for music and football, but as my singing shattered glass and I couldn’t score a goal even if my life depended on it, I guess that I was left with science as my best career choice.
 In reality, I can’t remember a time when I didn’t want to be involved in science and the purity of physics appealed to me.
 In life sciences it’s very difficult to form a decisive answer to a problem, rather it’s more of a statistical probability, but in physics, you can (mostly) find an absolute answer which always appealed to my rather binary mindset.